| Emotional

 never know about.

-I very, very sincerely hope my writing on this site
+I very, very sincerely hope my

-helps people understand emotional pain and self-harm.
-And
+writing on this site helps people understand emotional

-our emotional needs, and how society fails to meet the
+pain and self-harm.
+And our emotional needs, and how

-hope the people in power start to listen to sensitive
+sensitive people.
+Then I hope the people in power start

-people or maybe it is better to say that I hope sensitive
+to listen to sensitive people or maybe it is better to

-people have more power and influence in years to come.
+influence in years to come.

 S. Hein